Mar 12, 2024

 If you've read over our Submarine Cable Frequently Asked Questions, you know that cable faults are common.
 On average, there are over 100 each year.

+Of course, as a society heavily dependent on these cables, we've gotten quite good at repairing them.
 But what was the repair process like a few decades ago?
-How were we fixing cables back in the era of the Walkman?
+How were cables fixed in the era of the Walkman?
+Time for a trip down memory lane.

 Feb 22, 2024